 When will I receive my annual payment?

 The interest payment for each financial year (January to December) will be made after the AGM following the relevant year-end.
 We therefore expect this to be in the second half of each year.
-For example, the interest payment for the financial year January to December 2013 will be made between July and December 2014.
+For example, the interest payment for the financial year January to December 2013 was made at the end of July 2014.